grompe/BTWTweak/patcher/readme.txt

 - Fix vanilla issue (MC-12964) with chunk coordinates using a bad hash function

+- Fix vanilla issue (MC-92) with wrong lighting of partial blocks when enclosed from top and sides with solid blocks

 v0.9

 - Fix crash when attempting to view Achievements